 They're playing a tune with a thumping back-beat and the dance floor is packed.
 I turn my gaze to find the name of the band and my heart stops!
-Pale Rider is on the stage playing cello!
+Pale Rider is on the stage playing bass!
 Mouth agape, my eyes feast on his sweat-sticky Hawaiian shirt and snug white pants.
 And the eyes!
 So blue!
 Something's wrong, though, and I frown.
 He looks different.
 It's the eyes.

 He's not happy.

 Well, he's not sad either.
 He's . . . gee, what is he?
 Busy?
 Although he's playing well, he's not really paying attention.
 His eyes are looking off to my right.
 And now they're looking at me!